-To limit the number of students on a bus at a time and to provide physical distance between riders, students will be seated one person per seat.
+To limit the number of students on a bus at a time and to provide physical distance between riders, occupancy will be limited to one person per seat.
 Family members may be seated together, but no more than two per seat.

-Students will have assigned seats and will load from back-to-front, and unload front-to-back.
+Students and other riders (such as athletic coaches) will have assigned seats and will load back-to-front, and unload front-to-back.
 These procedures limit contact and interaction between riders.

 Since a full six feet of distance between riders cannot be achieved, the driver and all riders will be required to wear face coverings while on the bus.
 A supply of masks will be on each bus in the event a student forgets theirs.
 Compliance with this requirement ensures the safety of other riders.
 If not followed, transportation will not be provided.

-Seats and handrails will be disinfected between trips.
+Seats and handrails will be disinfected between trips and after unloading.
 Drivers will use disinfectant products that are approved by the U.S. Environmental Protection Agency (EPA) for effective use against SARS-CoV-2, the virus that causes COVID-19.

 All drivers and aides will be trained on all health and safety protocols and practices.